 'community' and (2) the location of your park within the

 Check out the park security.

-A huge huge advantage of having
+huge advantage of

-a winter residence in the (larger)
+a winter residence in

 parks is the 24 hour security.